Salvation – Saved From and Saved For

 4. Abraham obeyed God in leaving his home country for the land of promise, believing God would fulfill His promise (Genesis 12:1-5).
 He obeyed, offering up his son Isaac believing God would raise him from the dead (Hebrews 11:17-19).

 Obedience to God flows from faith in and love for Him.
-The reality of our faith in and love for God will be shown in our willingness to obey Him (especially in difficult circumstances) and His commands are not burdensome (1 John 5:3) but rather they should be our delight.
+The reality of our faith in and love for God will be shown in our willingness to obey Him (especially in difficult circumstances) and His commands are not burdensome (1 John 5:3) but rather should be our delight (Psalm 1:2 and 112:1).

 Baptism should be our first act of faith and obedience after repentance and believing in Jesus.
 Throughout the book of Acts we see baptism as being the normal response after repentance and faith and receiving the Holy Spirit.
 Jesus commanded His disciples be baptised: